neilteng/TrialManager/README.md

 ## Create a new Trial

-Double Quote is necessary for key, single quote for string value.
+Double Quote is necessary for key, Single Quote for string value.

 `
 {